xcart/xc5-manual/en/modules/ebay_integration/configuring_x-cart_ebay_integration.md

     *   **Export product description**: In X-Cart, a product can have two types of description: a short description and a detailed description.
 EBay listings can have just one description.
 So, before you export any products to eBay, you need to specify which of the two product descriptions should be used for eBay.
 In this field you set the type of product description that should be exported to eBay by default.
 If any of your products need to use a different type of description on eBay, you can adjust this setting individually for these products in their [eBay product options](#configuring-ebay-options-for-products-and-categories).

-    *   **Product code type**: Type of global product code (EAN / USBN / UPC) that should be used for export of products to eBay.
-If not specified for a product, "Does not apply" will be sent to eBay.
+    *   **Product code type**: Specify the type of global product code (EAN / USBN / UPC) to be used for the export of products to eBay.
+If no code is specified for a product, "Does not apply" will be sent to eBay.

 3. Adjust the settings in the **System options** section:
     ![]({{site.baseurl}}/attachments/9306381/9438493.png)